INTERGENERATIONAL TRAUMA

 Can We Feel Trauma From Our Ancestors?

-At AHC we honor the reality that some people and communities are suffering from effects of trauma even if they haven't personally lived through dramatic event.
-Ancestral trauma can be attributed to internal factors, genetics and external factors environments, behaviors, or situations someone in your familial lineage was subjected, long ago.
-Ancestors and survivors of intergenerational trauma live with the ongoing tragic struggles -- still affecting families today, revealing the lasting effects of intergenerational trauma are real.
+At AHC, we honor the reality that people and communities suffer from the effects of trauma, even if they haven't personally lived through a dramatic event.
+Ancestral trauma can be attributed to both internal factors, such as genetics, and external factors, including environments, behaviors, or situations that someone in your familial lineage was subjected to long ago.
+Ancestors and survivors of intergenerational trauma live with ongoing struggles that continue to affect families today, revealing that the lasting effects of Ȟá Wičhóuŋčhaǧe OyázaŋyA, or intergenerational trauma, are real.
+Epigenetics, the study of how people’s environments and behaviors can affect how genes work—known as “gene expression”—demonstrates that these changes, along with DNA sequences, can be passed from one generation to another, a process called epigenetic inheritance.

 We Can Heal Trauma From Our Ancestors

-Ancestral Healing For Plains Tribes Massacres
+Ancestral Healing: Plains Tribes Massacres

 We implement cross cultural prayer walks and other events to promote healing among survivors' descendants who are recovery from intergenerational trauma.